RoccoBowman/HackerRank-cheatsheets/aggregation.md

 FROM STATION
 WHERE LAT_N < 137.2345
 ORDER BY LAT_N DESC
-LIMIT 1; -- Using the ol' lop of the top row ploy
+LIMIT 1; -- Using the ol' lop off the top row ploy
 ```

 ## Weather Observation Station 16